DanRepik/api_foundry/readme.md

 ### Updating Data

 Updating data is done via PUT method requests.
-If in the schema component object a property has been ehanced with a version type attribute then API-Maker restricts updates to single records.
+If in the schema component object a property has been ehanced with a version type attribute then API-Foundry restricts updates to single records.
 Without a version property then normal record selection occurs allowing bulk updates of records.